risingwavelabs/terraform-provider-risingwavecloud/docs/index.md

 subcategory: ""
 description: |-
   The Terraform plugin for RisingWave Cloud https://cloud.risingwave.com/ allows you to manage your resources on the RisingWave Cloud platform with Terraform.
-  This project is under heavy development.
 Please join our Slack https://join.slack.com/t/risingwave-community/shared_invite/zt-1jei7dk79-fguGadPI2KnhtWnnxBVGoA to get the latest information.
   Authentication
   Before using the provider, you need to create an API key and API secret at the RisingWave Cloud portal.